As a runner, it is possible for injuries to occur. It is important to make sure you are always being as safe as possible.

 What are some common injuries?

-At Kinetesis Spine & Joint Clinic, our licensed therapists can guide you through proper exercises, stretches, movements, and body control, in order to prevent future injuries from occurring.
+At Kinetesis Spine & Joint Clinic, our licensed physiotherapists can guide you through proper exercises, stretches, movements, and body control, in order to prevent future injuries from occurring.
 Many injuries occur due to improper techniques or overexerting your body.
 Some of the most commonly sustained injuries include sprains, strains, and tendinitis.

 Many people think “sprains” and “strains” are synonymous; however, they have one distinct difference.
 Sprains occur when a tendon is stretched beyond its limits or torn, while strains occur when a ligament is stretched beyond its limits or torn.
 Tendons are tissues that connect muscles to bones, and ligaments are tissues that connect bones to one another.
 Sprains and strains can both range from mild to severe, and even mild ones may take up to 6 weeks to heal.
 When they become more severe, braces or surgical correction may be necessary.
 This will require a longer recovery time, up to 8 weeks or longer, and physical therapy treatments will likely be prescribed.